 Red Vintage Car in Italy

 But it is not the only way to do so.
-Let’s take a look at a few other options.
+Let’s examine a few other options.

 Getting Around Italy by Train